cognitedata/cognite-sdk-js/guides/auth-wrapper.md

 ​
 You can find a full sample application [here]().
 ​
-### OIDC authentication using getToken w Implicit flow
+### OIDC using getToken with Implicit flow
 ​
-The example below shows how to use the Cognite [@cognite/auth-wrapper](https://www.npmjs.com/package/@cognite/auth-wrapper) library to get a token from Azure Active Directory on behalf of a user using the [Implicit flow](https://oauth.net/2/grant-types/implicit/):
+The example below shows how to use the Cognite [@cognite/auth-wrapper](https://www.npmjs.com/package/@cognite/auth-wrapper) library to get a token from Azure AD on behalf of a user using the [Implicit flow](https://oauth.net/2/grant-types/implicit/):
 ​
 ```js
 import { CogniteAuthWrapper } from '@cognite/auth-wrapper';